romwo32/Captcha-Breaker/README.md

 By implementing techniques such as Levenshtein distance similarity checks and dictionary matching, we further reduced the error rate.
 However, real-world applications still face challenges, particularly with web scraping due to additional security measures.

 Our results confirm that text-based CAPTCHAs no longer provide sufficient security against AI-driven attacks.
 Therefore, we recommend switching to alternative CAPTCHA methods to ensure future protection.

+# Credits

+This project was made possible by the following open-source repositories:
+This part will be updated soon.
+If we used a part of your project please reach out tu us.